tidyverts/fable/cran-comments.md

 ## Comments

-This is a joint submission with feasts and fablelite.
+This is a joint submission with feasts and fabletools.
 These packages are interdependent in their examples and functionality, so all packages will need to be installed prior to checking the packages.

-fablelite should be installed first, and then fable and feasts.
+fabletools should be installed first, and then fable and feasts.

 Unfortunately due to this dependency, the packages could not be tested using win-builder.
 Instead these packages have been checked on Windows using AppVeyor.